Post Office Research Station: Second World War

-In 1943 the world's first programmable electronic computer, Colossus Mark 1, was built by Tommy Flowers and his team, followed in 1944 and 1945 by nine Colossus Mark 2s.
+In 1943, the world's first programmable electronic computer, Colossus Mark 1, was built by Tommy Flowers and his team, followed in 1944 and 1945 by nine Colossus Mark 2s.
 These were used at Bletchley Park in Cryptanalysis of the Lorenz cipher.
-Dollis Hill also built the predecessor of Colossus the Heath Robinson (codebreaking machine).
+Dollis Hill also built the predecessor of Colossus, the Heath Robinson codebreaking machine.
 The Director, Gordon Radley, was also told of the secret Bletchley Park establishment.
+Radley's wartime diaries were declassified in 2019.

-Members of Flowers' team included Sydney Broadhurst, William W. Chandler, Harry Fensom; and Allen Coombs (who took over for the Mark II version of Colossus).
+Members of Flowers' team included Sydney Broadhurst, William W. Chandler, Harry Fensom; and Allen Coombs (who took over for the Mark II version of Colossus and also designed the later MOSAIC computer with Chandler, based on Alan Turing's design for the Automatic Computing Engine).

 Paddock, a World War II concrete two-level underground bunker, was built in secret in 1939 as an alternative Cabinet War Room underneath a corner of the Dollis Hill site.
-Its surface building was demolished at some point, later in the post war period.
+Its surface building was demolished at some point, later in the post-war period.

 Research

-The first transatlantic radio telephone service (in the 1940s).
+The first transatlantic radio telephone service was provided in the 1940s.

-In 1957 ERNIE (Electronic Random Number Indicator Equipment) was built for the government's Premium Bond lottery, by Sidney Broadhurst's team.
+In 1957, ERNIE (Electronic Random Number Indicator Equipment) was built for the government's Premium Bond lottery, by Sidney Broadhurst's team.

+The early studio-based Confravision service developed from experiments using microwave radio links between the Post Office Research Station and Post Office Telecommunication's headquarters in Gresham Street, London.

-In 1971 Samuel Fedida conceived Viewdata and the Prestel service was launched in 1979.
+In 1971, Samuel Fedida conceived Viewdata and the Prestel service was launched in 1979.

+Later developments

+In the late 1960s, the Post Office acquired part of the decommissioned RAF Martlesham Heath airfield in Suffolk.
+In 1968, it was announced that the Research Station would be relocated to a new centre to be built at Martlesham Heath.
+This was formally opened on 21 November 1975 by Queen Elizabeth and is today known as Adastral Park.
+Having vacated Dollis Hill, the site was released for housing, with the main building converted into a block of luxury flats and an access road named Flowers Close, in honour of Tommy Flowers.